Security camera buying guide

 - Cloud storage uses an Internet connection to store your videos on a server or a network of servers.
 With cloud storage, you can access your footage from anywhere with an Internet connection, but if your Internet connection is interrupted the footage may not be stored properly.
 Some cameras include a limited amount of free cloud storage.
 Cloud storage can be scaled indefinitely and cost typically depends on how much storage you need.
 Most cloud storage is subscription based.

 - Local storage devices include microSD cards, hard drives, flash drives, PCs and DVRs.
 These devices hold a limited amount of video and can only be accessed using the physical device.
 If the storage device is lost or stolen, the footage will also be lost.
 Many security cameras offer some form of local storage.

-Check out the latest deals and coupons for cameras and accessories
+Deals and coupons for cameras and accessories